Council tax information for landlords

 An owner is a person who satisfies the following conditions:

-a) they have a material interest in the whole or any part of the dwelling; and
+a) they have a material interest in the whole or any part of the dwelling

 Change of address

-If a tenant moves in or out of your property you can use the change of address from to tell us about the changes.
+If a tenant moves in or out of your property you can use our change of address form to tell us about the changes.
 You will need your tenant's name, previous or forwarding address and the names of any other people aged 18 or over who live with the tenant.

 Do not tell us about a change of address more than 14 days before the tenant is due to move.
 You need to provide your own information in the Advisor section.